TAPInspector: Safety and Liveness Verification of Concurrent Trigger-Action IoT Systems: Abstract

 \section{Abstract}

 Trigger-action programming (TAP) is a popular end-user programming framework that can simplify the Internet of Things (IoT) automation with simple trigger-action rules.
 However, it also introduces new security and safety threats.
 A lot of advanced techniques have been proposed to address this problem.
-Rigorously reasoning about the security of a TAP-based IoT system requires a well-defined model and verification method both against rule semantics and physical-world states, e.g., \textit{concurrency}, \textit{rule latency}, and \textit{connection-based interactions}, which has been missing until now.
-This paper presents TAPInspector, a novel system to detect vulnerabilities in concurrent TAP-based IoT systems using model checking.
-It automatically extracts TAP rules from IoT apps, translates them into a hybrid model with model slicing and state compression, and performs model checking with various safety and liveness properties.
-Our experiments corroborate that TAPInspector is effective: it identifies 533 violations with 9 new types of violations from 1108 real-world market IoT apps and is 60000 times faster than the baseline without optimization at least.
+Rigorously reasoning about the security of a TAP-based IoT system requires a well-defined model and verification method both against rule semantics and physical-world features, e.g., \textit{concurrency}, \textit{rule latency}, \textit{extended action}, \textit{tardy attributes}, and \textit{connection-based rule interactions}, which has been missing until now.
+By analyzing these features, we find 9 new types of rule interaction vulnerabilities and validate them on two commercial IoT platforms.
+We then present TAPInspector, a novel system to detect these interaction vulnerabilities in concurrent TAP-based IoT systems.
+It automatically extracts TAP rules from IoT apps, translates them into a hybrid model by model slicing and state compression, and performs semantic analysis and model checking with various safety and liveness properties.
+Our experiments corroborate that TAPInspector is practical: it identifies 533 violations related to rule interaction from 1108 real-world market IoT apps and is at least 60000 times faster than the baseline without optimization.